labsyspharm/harvardtissueatlas/_atlas-datasets/lin-wang-coy-2021.md

 %}

 {% assign dataCardArray = '' | split: '' %}
+{% for n in stories %}
+  {% if n.tags contains 'narrated' %}
+    {% assign dataCardArray = dataCardArray | push: n %}
+  {% endif %}
+{% endfor %}

+{% if dataCardArray.size > 0 %}
+  {% include cards.html cards=dataCardArray %}
+{% endif %}

+## Curated Minerva Stories
+Curated stories provide access to images with contextual information.
+Click any of the following thumbnail images for an interactive view of the full-resolution images.

+{% assign dataCardArray = '' | split: '' %}
+{% for c in stories %}
+  {% if c.tags contains 'curated' %}
+    {% assign dataCardArray = dataCardArray | push: c %}
+  {% endif %}
+{% endfor %}

+{% if dataCardArray.size > 0 %}
+  {% include cards.html cards=dataCardArray %}
+{% endif %}

+## Automated Minerva Stories
+Automated stories provide access to minimally processed images with no annotation or quality control.
+Click any of the following thumbnail images for an interactive view of the full-resolution images.
+{: .mb-0 }

+{% assign dataCardArray = '' | split: '' %}
 {% for s in stories %}
-  {% unless s.url contains '-overview' %}
+  {% if s.tags contains 'auto' %}
     {% assign dataCardArray = dataCardArray | push: s %}
-  {% endunless %}
+  {% endif %}
 {% endfor %}

 {% if dataCardArray.size > 0 %}
   {% include cards.html cards=dataCardArray %}
-{% endif %}

-### Data Overviews

-**NOTE!
-These Data Overviews provide access to minimally processed Level 2 images with no annotation or quality control.
-Click any of the following thumbnail images for an interactive view of the full-resolution images.**

-{%
-    assign overviews = site.data-cards
-    | where_exp: "item", "item.url contains 'lin-wang-coy-2021/'"
-    | where_exp: "item", "item.hide != true"
-    | where_exp: "item", "item.tags contains 'overview-crc'"
-%}

-{% if overviews.size > 0 %}
-  {% include cards.html cards=overviews %}
 {% endif %}